NVIDIA-Omniverse/iot-samples/README.md

     ![open settings](content/docs/docker_logs.png?raw=true)

-# Omniverse IoT Extension
+# Consuming IoT data in USD

+Consume the IoT data served by a connector by building your own application logic to visualize, animate and transform with USD stage.
+The application logic could use one of the following approaches or all of them;

+- Extension
+- Action Graph
+- Direct to USD from headless connector

+### Using an Extension

 The sample IoT Extension uses Omniverse Extensions, which are the core building blocks of Omniverse Kit-based applications.

-The IoT extension leverages the Omniverse UI Framework to display the IoT data as a panel.
-[Find out more about the Omniverse UI Framework](https://docs.omniverse.nvidia.com/kit/docs/omni.ui/latest/Overview.html)
+The IoT Extension demonstrates;

+1. Visualizing IoT data
+2. Animating a USD stage using IoT data

 To enable the IoT Extension in USD Composer or Kit, do the following: